3UU/wordpress-shariff-wrapper/trunk/readme.txt

 to it.
 The shortcut will be put at the end of all single posts and processed.
 You can use all options that work with the shortcut.

+= Q: Can I change the design on a single post? =
+A: Yes.
+If the [shariff... shortcut is found on a post the SHARIFF_ALL_POSTS will be disabled (only) on this site.
+So you can make the spcial design.

 = Q: But I want hide it on a single post! =
 A: Do you really know what do you want? ;-) However it is possible.
 Write anywhere in your post "hideshariff".
 It will be removed and Shariff will